 Centrifugal pumps are designed to deliver a specific flow and pressure as dictated by the application.
 Centrifugal pump curves typically show the design-rated flow (usually expressed in gallons per minute or GPM) across the X-axis of the curve and the pump’s total pressure (total head) along the Y-axis.
 Different size impellers can be installed on these pumps depending upon the design requirements.
 The engineer must accurately calculate the required operational parameters because once installed the pump will operate at the point where the system head intersects the pump curve.

-Based upon the pump curve below, several different impeller diameters can be utilized for this specific pump ranging from 7½ to 9½ inches.
-In our hypothetical system we have calculated a total system head of 100 ft. and we need 50 GPM for sufficient cooling in our manufacturing process.
-Based on our calculations an 8½ inch diameter impeller would result in the pump meeting our design point of 50 gpm @ 100 ft. head @ 73 % efficiency.
+Based on the pump curve below, several different impeller diameters can be utilized for this specific pump ranging from 7½ to 9½ inches.
+In our hypothetical system, we have calculated a total system head of 100 ft. and we need 50 GPM for sufficient cooling in our manufacturing process.
+Based on our calculations an 8½ inch diameter impeller would result in the pump meeting our design point of 50 GPM @ 100 ft. head @ 73 % efficiency.